Photo: Feng Hai

 Collectors prioritize:

 Always check the condition of both the vinyl and the sleeve.
-For valuable items, consider having the seller provide detailed photos or videos.
+When buying valuable items online, consider having the seller provide detailed photos or videos.

 Building Your Collection